RealEskalate/a2sv-g5-project-phase-starter-project/backend/AAiT-backend-group-12/docs/api_documentation.md

 ```
 Note: The `SMTP_GMAIL` and `SMTP_PASSWORD` variables are used for sending the mail using the `smpt.gmail.com`.
 To use a different provider, you have to change the code located in `mail_service.go`.
 The same files contains HTML templates for generating the mail that will be sent to users as well.
 Modification to those templates will change how the email verification and password request emails look like.

+The `TEST_DB_NAME` variable will be used by the repository during testing.
+The tests will use the same database cluster defined under `DB_ADDRESS`.
+Not providing a name for the test database will cause the repository tests to fail.

+The same redis store will be used for the cache repository tests.
+Again, failing to provide the redis connection url will cause the tests to fail.

 ## Sending requests using tokens

 The authentication system is based on JWT.
 The token will be sent to the client when it makes a request to the login endpoint (or the oauth login endpoint) with the correct credentials.
 That token must be included in the Authorization header of any requests to protected routes.
 The format of the token follows the standard `bearer e...` format.
 Any deviation from this might cause the middleware to block the incoming request.